Nicole L. LaMora, DVM

-Dr. LaMora is married to her husband of 21 years, Brandon and they are proud parents of a very active five-year-old.
-They also currently share their house with 2 dogs, 2 cats, 5 horses, 1 donkey, and 3 goats!
-She enjoys horseback riding, cross-stitching, reading, and spending time with family, friends, and pets.
+Dr. LaMora is married to her husband of 23 years, Brandon and they are proud parents of a very active seven-year-old.
+They also currently share their house with 3 dogs, 4 cats, 5 horses, 1 donkey, 2 goats, a bearded dragon, salt and freshwater fish, and a coop full of chickens!
+She enjoys horseback riding, reading, and spending time with family, friends, and pets.

 Heather Burrowes, DVM, CVA

 Dr. Heather Burrowes is originally from Long Island, New York but has made the Capital District her home for many years.
 She graduated from Cornell University’s College of Veterinary Medicine in 2012 and has been a small animal general practitioner ever since, with a special emphasis on pain management, sports medicine, dermatology, and internal medicine.
 She became certified in veterinary acupuncture at the Chi Institute of Traditional Chinese Veterinary Medicine in 2019 and loves being able to use this skill to improve quality of life for all kinds of patients, from active working dogs to elderly indoor cats.
 Dr. Burrowes also cares for your small furry pets such as rabbits, hamsters, rats, mice, ferrets, and guinea pigs.